 The law of the Lord is perfect and preserves one’s life.
 The rules set down by the Lord are reliable and impart wisdom to the inexperienced.
 The Lord’s precepts are fair and make one joyful.
 The Lord’s commands are pure and give insight for life.
 The commands to fear the Lord are right and endure forever.
 The judgments given by the Lord are trustworthy and absolutely just.
 They are of greater value than gold, than even a great amount of pure gold; they bring greater delight than honey, than even the sweetest honey from a honeycomb.
 Yes, your servant finds moral guidance there; those who obey them receive a rich reward.

-You may already be aware that we are living in the day of Facebook prophets, and for many people, Facebook is their psychologist, their soapbox, their source of information, and counsel.
-And unfortunately, it replaces true communication with the Lord and others.
+In this era of social media, we can see evil, hear evil, and, if we so chose, speak evil twenty-four hours a day.
+Facebook, Twitter and such, gives a platform for all manner of false prophets peddling everything from propaganda to mind polluting pornography.
+Many people use Facebook as their psychologist, their source of information, and counsel.
+And tragically, it replaces true communication with the Lord and others.
 Besides this, it can be a real time-consumer, and how many of us really have time to waste?
 Although I do appreciate those who use social media to proclaim God’s truth and shed light on the face of Christ.
 It is the very nature of God to give wisdom and counsel to those who seek Him.
 After all, wisdom is hidden in Christ Jesus; His name is Wonderful Counselor!
 Therefore, all the wisdom we will ever need is found in His book, the Bible.
 Think of it as a trustworthy compass for our lives, directing us in the way that we should go.

 DIGGING DEEPER: Psalm 33:8; 119:24-50; Colossians 2:2-3; Isaiah 9:6